Imran4424/SwiftProblemNSolution/readme.txt

 1.9.
 Write a program that read any lower case character and display in upper case 1.10.
 Write a program that read any upper case character and display in lower case

 1.11.
-Write a program that declares and uses any Bool character
+Write a program that declares and uses any Bool literals

 1.12.